heyphilllie/theTechBookRepo/contribution.md

 For submitting books just open a Pull Request and add the necessary information:

-Books in each category *(if applicable, sub-categories were added to main category)* are cataloged by:
+Books in each category *(if applicable, add relevant sub-category)* are cataloged by:

-    - which category (if applicable which sub-category) does the book belong to?
+- main category (if applicable sub-category) the book belong to (see [Table of Content](README.md#the-contents))

+- Title
-    - What's the Title?
+- Author/s
-    - Who is / are the authors/s?
-    - What's the year of publication and if indicated # of edition ?
+- Year of Publication (and if indicated number of edition)

-To get a glimpse of what the book is about and to find out whether this is suitable for you, the following information is added:

-    - Add a short description (in app.
-280 char) of what the book is about and why you recommend it
+- Short descripting abot the books content and why you recommend it.

-For easy purchasing a link to amazon.com *(for the time being only the US version)* is added:

-    - Add a link to the book on Amazon.com
+By *short description* we mean short.
+Do not let that intimidate you, just write 1-2 sentences.

 ## Submitting a change and/or feature request